RaianeBatista/Desafio100DiasJava/README.md

    ## Challenge 01:
    + Read an integer value corresponding to a person's age in years and report in days and months.
    + Leia um valor inteiro correspondente à idade de uma pessoa em anos e informe em dias e meses.
+ ## Challenge 02:
+   + This Java program prints the current date and time to the console, formatted in the dd/MM/yyyy standard HH:mm:ss